yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/1_Prepare_macOS_device.md

 https://learn.microsoft.com/en-us/microsoft-365/admin/manage/assign-licenses-to-users?view=o365-worldwide

 > Defender for Endpoint Plan 1 provides antivirus (AV) functionality but does not include capabilities such as endpoint detection and response (EDR), Threat & Vulnarability management and Advanced Hunting.
-> For more details about MDE Plan 1, please refer to the [Overview of Defender for Endpoint Plan 1](https://learn.microsoft.com/en-us/defender-endpoint/defender-endpoint-plan-1).
+> For more details about Defender for Endpoint Plan 1, please refer to the [Overview of Defender for Endpoint Plan 1](https://learn.microsoft.com/en-us/defender-endpoint/defender-endpoint-plan-1).

 ## Device Entolled to Intune
 Your macOS device must be enrolled to **Microsoft Intune**.